-Incremental loading, or lazy loading, is a new feature in the v2017.2 release of Exago BI.
-Incremental loading allows you to set limits on the amount of data that is returned for each database query, and allows users to load reports incrementally, starting with a small set of rows, and adding more in steps as desired.
+Incremental loading limits the amount of data that is returned for each database query.
+This allows users to load reports incrementally, starting with a small set of rows and adding more in steps as desired.

-This can be useful for shortening the amount of time it takes a report to load and be usable.
-It can also help reduce contiguous load on a database which may improve load balancing performance.
+Incremental loading can shorten the amount of time it takes a report to load and be usable.
+It can also help reduce continuous load on a database which may improve load balancing performance.

 - Generate All to get the full data set.

 Exporting a truncated report from the Report Viewer generates a file with only the existing rows.

 Incremental loading has no effect for Dashboards, Chained Reports, or Scheduled Reports.
 Exporting from the Report Tree and Advanced Report Designer is not affected by incremental loading.